robertmaxwilliams/max-website/blog/2019-1-16-Bananagrams-AI.md

 are a few ways to solve this.
 The best is using `A*` search, but that would be a lot of word.
-Another would be a modified Monte Carlo, where it goes from the top all the way down to a random leaf (a filled in board, either a solution or somewhere where no more words can be played) and search aroud there, and give up after some time.
+Another would be a modified Monte Carlo, where it goes from the top all the way down to a random leaf (a filled in board, either a solution or somewhere where no more words can be played) and search around there, and give up after some time.
 I could also limit the number of iterations at each DFS iteration...
 Actually that would be a one line change!
 I'll experiment with that.
 I also need a way to limit search time so web use to prevent abuse or accidental non-terminating process creation.